2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/index.md

       - The [`deploy-hubs.yaml`](https://github.com/2i2c-org/infrastructure/blob/008ae2c1deb3f5b97d0c334ed124fa090df1f0c6/.github/workflows/deploy-hubs.yaml#L121) GitHub workflow has a job named [`upgrade-support-and-staging`](https://github.com/2i2c-org/infrastructure/blob/18f5a4f8f39ed98c2f5c99091ae9f19a1075c988/.github/workflows/deploy-hubs.yaml#L128-L166) that needs to list of clusters being automatically deployed by our CI/CD system.
 Add an entry for the new cluster here.

-6. Create a Pull Request with the new hub entry, and get a team member to review it.
+6. **Create a Pull Request with the new hub entry**

-7. Once you merge the pull request, the GitHub Action workflow will detect that a new entry has been added to the configuration file.
+   And get a team member to review it.

-   It will then deploy a new JupyterHub with the configuration you've specified onto the corresponding cluster.
+7. **Merge the PR once it's approved**

-8. Once you merge the pull request, the GitHub Action workflow will detect that a new entry has been added to the configuration file.
+   Once you merge the pull request, the GitHub Action workflow will detect that a new entry has been added to the configuration file.

    It will then deploy a new JupyterHub with the configuration you've specified onto the corresponding cluster.

-9. Monitor the action to make sure that it completes.
+8. **Monitor the action to make sure that it completes**

    If something goes wrong and the workflow does not finish, try [deploying locally](hubs:manual-deploy) to access the logs to help understand what is going on.
    It may be necessary to make new changes to the hub's configuration via a Pull Request, or to *revert* the old Pull Request if you cannot determine how to resolve the problem.